Using your primary medical qualification

 - was taught and examined solely in English.

-You'll need to submit an original letter or certificate from your university or medical college that confirms:
+You'll need to email us a letter or certificate from your university or medical college that confirms:

 - all of the course, including clinical activities, was taught and examined solely in English